 Not every bicycle accident involves a motor vehicle.
 We have represented cyclists who have been injured by dog attacks and defective bike parts.
 But more often than not, cyclists are injured by a driver's negligence.
 The driver may have failed to yield or keep a proper look-out.
 They may have misjudged the bike's speed and left the cyclist without enough room.

 Drivers can cause bicycle accidents when they speed, attempt to pass, travel too closely, cross into bike lanes or use cell phones.
-At intersections, drivers who fail to yield to cyclists when turning can cause right hook bicycle accidents or left hook bicycle accidents.
-These accidents can be very serious, resulting in bone fractures, head injury, scarring and even wrongful death.
+Drivers who fail to yield to cyclists when turning can cause right hook bicycle accidents or left hook bicycle accidents.
+These accidents can be profoundly serious, resulting in bone fractures, head injury, scarring and even wrongful death.

-Truck crashes have injured and killed numerous cyclists in Boston and Cambridge in recent years.
+- Truck accidents.
+Truck accidents have injured and killed numerous cyclists in Boston and Cambridge in recent years.
 After these tragedies, our firm has worked to protect our clients' rights, investigated crashes and when necessary, pursued negligence or wrongful death lawsuits against trucking companies.

-Dooring accidents – when drivers open car doors onto the path of cyclists – also cause many injuries, including 20 percent of all bicycle accidents in Cambridge, according to the city's Community Development Department.
+- Dooring accidents.
+Dooring accidents – when drivers open car doors onto the path of cyclists – also cause many injuries, including 22% percent of all bicycle accidents in Boston, per the Boston EMS 2020 Cyclist & Pedestrian Report (“EMS Report”).

-More than 25 percent of all bicycle crashes happen at intersections, according to the NHTSA.
+- Intersection accidents.
+The Insurance Institute of Highway Safety (IIHS) reported that 32% of all fatal bike accidents in 2020 occurred at intersections.
 Right hook accidents occur when drivers, often large trucks, strike cyclists while turning right.
 Left hook bicycle accidents happen when drivers are turning left and collide with cyclists coming from another direction.